blostein/ECCPaper1/README.md

 # ECCPaper1
-This is the code repository for the paper entitled " ".
+This is the code repository for the paper entitled "Evaluating the ecological hypothesis: Early life salivary microbiome assembly predicts dental caries in a longitudinal case-control study".

 # To run the pipeline in order